Jumbo810/Upload_Github_Artifacts_TO_GDrive/README.md

-# Upload_Github_Artifacts_TO_GDrive
+# Upload Github Artifacts TO GDrive
-Github Action To Upload Artifacts to Google Drive using a service account.
+Github Action To Upload Artifacts to Google Drive Using A Google Drive Api.

 ## Usage
 #### Simple example: